 Fall Colors in Grand Teton National Park

-The light moves fast, so you will receive photo tips sheets in advance to ensure you’re ready to capture these beautiful scenes when the light is hitting just right.
-After the workshop, you’ll receive video tutorials demonstrating how we post-process the images we captured.
+The light moves fast, so you will receive photo tips sheets in advance to ensure you are ready to capture these beautiful scenes when the light is hitting just right.
+After the workshop, you will receive video tutorials demonstrating how we post-process the images we captured.

-Due to the outlay of expenses prior to the workshop, once your deposit is paid, no refunds can be given unless the workshop is cancelled.
-We strongly advise trip insurance to protect yourself in the event that unavoidable circumstances prevent you from making the trip.
-For travel insurance, visit RoamRight.
-If you would like to call RoamRight, dial 844-631-6705 and mention American Photo Treks.
-They can insure any non-refundable expenses.
-We have used them before for travel insurance.
+Due to the outlay of expenses prior to the workshop, once payment is made, no refunds of the initial deposit can be given unless the workshop is cancelled.
+We strongly advise trip insurance to protect yourself if unavoidable circumstances prevent you from making the trip.

 We suggest that you bring food for snacks during the day.
 After sunrise, we'll stop for a late morning brunch.